Accessibility Statement

 We view accessibility as an ongoing effort, not a one-time achievement.
 We regularly:

-- Review our website against WCAG 2.1 AA criteria
+- Review our website against accessibility best practices

 - Test with keyboard navigation and screen reader technologies